r0755466/angularjs-rest-api/README.md

-# Angular JavaScript Front End with .NET Core Backend and CI/CD Pipeline
+# Angular JavaScript Front End with Prisma database Backend and CI/CD Pipeline

 This project outlines the process of setting up a **JavaScript-based Angular** front end with a **.NET Core backend**, including setting up CI/CD pipelines using **GitHub Actions**.